fawda123/rStrava/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+There was one NOTE.
+These are not misspelled.

+* checking CRAN incoming feasibility ...
+NOTE

+Possibly misspelled words in DESCRIPTION:
+  Strava (3:19)
+  Strava's (6:44)

 ## Downstream dependencies